Laser engraving is an easy and quick way of personalizing wood projects by adding a customized logo, signature, or other engraving patterns.

 Whereas fiber lasers with a wavelength of 1060 nm are not suitable for cutting or engraving wood.

-However, the low power output of diode lasers makes them more suitable for etching wood and performing shallow engravings.
+However, the low power output of diode lasers makes them more suitable for marking, etching, and shallow engravings on wood.

 On the other hand, CO2 lasers with higher power outputs can be used for performing different types of laser engravings on wood.